Con Tre Violini

 Julie Gosswiller, piano

-Outstanding high school students showcased in a Baroque concert, accompanied by an orchestra of top professionals.
+Outstanding high school students showcased in Baroque concerti centered around Vivaldi’s splendid “Four Seasons”, accompanied by an orchestra of top professionals.

 Apr 16 at Inspiration Hall, MSU, Bozeman